little-book-of/algorithms/books/en-US/book.md

 2. Solve the coin change problem using both greedy and DP.
 3. Implement N-Queens with backtracking.
 4. Use two pointers to find the smallest window with a given sum.
-5. Pick a problem you've solved before ,  can you reframe it using a different design pattern?
+5. Pick a problem you've solved before.
+Can you reframe it using a different design pattern?

-The more patterns you practice, the faster you'll map new problems to known strategies ,  and the more powerful your algorithmic intuition will become.
+The more patterns you practice, the faster you will map new problems to known strategies, and the more powerful your algorithmic intuition will become.

 ## Chapter 2.
 Sorting and Searching